What Is “Mitigation of Damages” in Business Law?

 Breach of Contract

 A building owner hires a roofing company to repair a section of the roof that leaks every time it rains.
 The roofing company begins the repair, but then abandons the job within a few days, thereby breaking the agreement.
 The building owner does not hire another roofer to complete the job and the ceiling eventually collapses.
-It ruins expensive equipment in the process and revealing mold.
-The judge is unlikely to award damages for the collapse, expensive equipment or mold remediation.
+It ruins expensive equipment in the process and reveals mold.
+The judge is unlikely to award damages for the collapse, expensive equipment, or mold remediation.
 This is because the owner had a duty to lessen damages by finding a new roofer.

 Wrongful Termination

 An employer hires a worker in a not-at-will state.
 The employer one day terminates the employment contract without giving any just cause.
 The employee does not attempt to find new employment.
-Once his or her savings runs out, they then sue the employer for wrongful termination and lost wages.
+Once his or her savings run out, they then sued the employer for wrongful termination and lost wages.
 The judge may award damages for lost wages for the standard time it takes to find a new job, but nothing more.
 The person had a duty to mitigate financial loss by searching for new employment.

 Break of Lease